kindelia-archive/Kindelia/README.md

 It is a transaction signed by Bob that simultaneously sends 1000 cat coin tokens to Alice, and 42 cat coin tokens to the block miner.
 As soon as Bob broadcasts that piece of data to the network, miners will be motivated to include it in a block in order to collect the $42 fee.
-This is not only simpler, but it has the added flexibility that users can pay miners in any token they like.
+This has the added flexibility that users can pay miners in any token they like.

-Note there is no "gasPrice", that automatically convers consumed gas to tokens to be paid to the miner.
-Instead, users just pay a fixed amount that must be enuogh to cover the total cost of the transaction.
+Note there is no "gasPrice" that automatically converts gas to miner fees.
+Instead, users just pay a fixed amount that must be enough to cover the cost of the transaction.
 For example, if a transaction takes 500 gas, and a blocks have a limit of 1000 gas, then that transaction should pay twice as much as a transaction that takes 250 gas; otherwise, miners will just fill that space with two 250-gas transactions instead.
-Clients will adjust that automatically, and a fee market will emerge naturally, with minimal protocol complexity.
+Clients will adjust fees automatically for users, and a fee market will emerge naturally, with minimal protocol complexity.

 Of course, that only works for `eval` transactions.
 What about `name`, `type` and `bond` transactions?
 To motivate miners to include these, an user must make